Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Introduction

-Elastic media (e.g., crystals) are broken symmetry phases with broken continuous translational invariance.
-These are characterized by the thermally excited broken symmetry modes or acoustic phonons~\cite{chaikin,landau-elasticity}, which are {\em massless} or long-lived fluctuations.
-The elastic free energy of a solid is a functional of the local displacement $u_i$ that describes the local distortions due to the thermal fluctuations from the equilibrium positions.
-At three dimensions (3D), variance of the local elastic distortions $\langle u^2({\bf x})\rangle$ is a finite constant proportional to $T$ indicating positional long range order (LRO), where as for two-dimensional (2D) systems, $\langle u^2({\bf x})\rangle$ grows as $T\ln L$, where $L$ is the linear system size, corresponding to the positional quasi long range order (QLRO), in agreement with the Mermin-Wagner-Halperin theorem (MWHT)~\cite{mwht}.
+Elastic media (e.g., crystals) are broken symmetry phases of systems with continuous translational invariance.
+These are characterized by the broken symmetry Goldstone modes or acoustic phonons~\cite{chaikin,landau-elasticity}, which are {\em massless} or long-lived fluctuations.
+At three dimensions (3D), variance $\langle (\mathbf{u}({\bf x}))^2 \rangle$ of the local displacements $u_i ({\bf x})$ of the position $\bf x$ in the undistorted system is a finite constant proportional to $T$, which means positional long range order (LRO), whereas in two-dimensional (2D) systems, $\langle (\mathbf{u}({\bf x}))^2 \rangle$ grows with the linear system size $L$ as $T\ln\,(L/a_0)$, setting Boltzmann constant $k_B=1$, where $a_0$ is a small-scale cutoff, corresponding to the positional quasi long range order (QLRO); the lack of long range order is a consequence of the Mermin-Wagner-Hohenberg theorem (MWHT)~\cite{mwht}.
 At higher temperatures, crystals undergo a melting transition into a liquid phase.
 At 3D, the melting transition is known to be a first order transition~\cite{3d-melting}; at 2D, the transition could be either first or second order~\cite{2d-melting}.